KevinDeNotariis/blockchain_simulator/README.md

 1. Take some transactions from the `transactions` collection of `blockchainDB` database.

-1. Construct a Block with the above transactions.
+1. Construct a Block with the above transactions, plus a first transaction from the coinbase to the address of the mining node with the mining reward.

-1. Start mining it, namely searching for a `nonce` in such a way that the `hash` of the Block is less than the `target` (set to 2^(240)).
+1. Start mining it, namely start searching for a `nonce` in such a way that the `hash` of the Block is less than the `difficulty` (specified in the `config.js` file and on each block header).

 1. Once mined, the bock will be added to the blockchain, namely to the `blocks` collection of the `blockchainDB` database.

-1. The block will be propagated to the other peers, in this case to the other two nodes, namely to `http://localhost:3002` and `http://localhost:3003`.
+1. The block will be propagated to the other peers, in this case to the other two nodes, namely to `http://localhost:3002` and `http://localhost:3003`, by making a call to `PUT /api/block` for each and every one of the available peers.

-1. The receiving nodes, upon receving the Block, will validate it:
+1. The receiving nodes, upon receving the Block, will validate it (see the API `PUT /api/mine` [here](API_doc.md)):
    1. Does this node already have the block?
+   1. Does the `hash` satisfy the difficulty constraint?
    1. Does the `previous_block` pointed by this Block exist?
+   1. Is the `previous_block` hash actually associated to the last block?
+   1. Is the first transaction in the body of the block a `coinbase` transaction for the mining reward?
-   1. Does the `hash` satisfy the difficulty obstacle?
+   1. Is the amount of this first transaction the correct one?
    1. Are the transactions in the Block valid?
+(This will call, for each transaciton, `GET /api/transaction/validation/partial` to validate the transaction)
 1. Once validated, the receiver nodes will add this Block to their blockchain and propagate it to their peers.

 ### Generate Transactions